Sonoma State University: Presidents

 The Office of the President began with the university's founding in 1960 when Ambrose R. Nichols Jr. became the founding president of the university.
-As of 2024 there had been eight presidents of Sonoma State University.

-In May 2023, the California State University Board of Trustees appointed Ming-Tung "Mike" Lee as Sonoma State's newest permanent president.
+In May 2023, the California State University Board of Trustees appointed Ming-Tung "Mike" Lee as Sonoma State's president.
 In May 2024, Lee was placed on administrative leave, following an unauthorized agreement he had made with campus protestors, and he retired the next day.
 Emily Cutrer was appointed interim president while a national search for a new president was conducted.